sebvc/Resume/README.md

 I use following command-line to convert my MS Word `.docx` file to a MultiMarkdown `.md` file:

 >```ps
->pandoc -f docx -t markdown sebvc_Resume.docx -o sebvc_Resume.md
+>pandoc -f docx -t markdown_mmd sebvc_Resume.docx -o sebvc_Resume.md
 >```

 I also preview the `.md` file on VSCode, so for formatting sake I add the following CSS Styling file to the head of the `.md` file and any images or icons rendered in the pdf are stored in the same `./media/` directory: